 The idea of growing bamboo sparks both intrigue and fear in gardeners.
-We've all heard about bamboo running amok, making the term 'invasive' seem tame.
-But we've also seen a lot of garden magazines with photos of gorgeous golden, striped, and even black, rustling, graceful, plants, that would look wonderful in our own gardens.
+We've all heard about bamboo running amok, making the term 'invasive' seem tame, but we've also seen a lot of garden magazines with photos of gorgeous golden, striped, and even black, rustling, graceful, plants, that would look wonderful in our gardens.
 Is it worth the risk?

 Bamboo is a grass (subfamily Bambusoideae within the family Gramineae).
 It can range in size from a few inches to over 100 feet and can grow a foot or more a day.
 Bamboo is one of the most useful plants grown in the world.
 It's used as food, building material, animal fodder, ornamentation, and screening.
 Bamboo plants are recognizable by their nodes, the joints between the hollow segments of the branch or culm.